jayantur13/wallpy/README.md

 - ✅ Wallpy works out-of-the-box on most Linux systems
 - ✅ No need to install Python or GTK manually

-> Because of this, the size of each package is ~105 MB (AppImage/.deb/.rpm), and the full release folder is ~350 MB.
+> Because of this, the size of each package is ~105 MB (AppImage/.deb/.rpm), and the full release directory is ~350 MB.
 >
 > > 🧪 Advanced users may clone the repo and run Wallpy from source (Python 3.12+ & PyGObject required) to avoid the bundled binary size.
 See <a href="#-development">Development</a>.